toastinthetub/brainfuck-interpreter/README.md

 ### RBFI - Rust Brainfuck Interpreter
-# This is a useless piece of software.
+this is a very simple brainfuck interpreter written in rust,